START your business

 5. If selecting a corporation or LLC structure, get registered

 - By filing, you will receive your Washington State Unified Business Identifier, or UBI number (state business identification number).
-Note: be sure to use the issued UBI number when dealing with other state agencies.

-- Create the governance document for your entity: “Bylaws” (corporate entity); “Operating Agreement” (limited liability entity); or “Partnership Agreement” (limited partnership).
+NOTE: be sure to use the issued UBI number when dealing with other state agencies. - Create the governance document for your entity: “Bylaws” (corporate entity); “Operating Agreement” (limited liability entity); or “Partnership Agreement” (limited partnership).

 6. Determine your business location

-Your business may have a clear location, such as a retail store, a restaurant or a practitioner’s office, or it may be mobile or Web-based.
+Your business may have a clear location, such as a retail store, a restaurant or a practitioner’s office, or it may be mobile or web-based.
 Regardless, to license your business you will need to identify a physical location.
 Consider the following when determining where to locate your business:

 - Will the location appeal to your customers?